Ins and Outs - Summer deals in Yorkshire ...

 DONE DEALS - IN: Tommy Elphick (Aston Villa, free), Reece Brown (Forest Green, undisclosed), Josh Koroma (Leyton Orient, undisclosed), Herbert Bockhorn (Borussia Dortmund II, undisclosed), Isaac Mbenza (Montpellier, undisclosed), Kamil Grabara (Liverpool, season-long loan).

 OUT: Chris Lowe (Dynamo Dresden, undisclosed), Jonas Lossl (Everton), Jason Puncheon (loan return), Danny Williams, Laurent Depoitre (released), Jack Payne (Lincoln City, free), Erik Durm (Eintracht Frankfurt), Ramadan Sobhi (Al-Alhy, season-long loan).
-Tommy Smith (Stoke City, undisclosed).
+Tommy Smith (Stoke City, undisclosed), Philip Billing (Bournemouth, £15m).

-PRIORITIES: The first half of the summer has been preoccupied by Town clearing the decks of players wishing to move and not overly keen on dipping their toes in the Championship after two seasons in the Premier League, with early exits seeing Chris Lowe and Jonas Lossl move on.
+PRIORITIES: The first half of the summer was preoccupied by Town clearing the decks of players wishing to move and not overly keen on dipping their toes in the Championship after two seasons in the Premier League, with early exits seeing Chris Lowe and Jonas Lossl move on.

-The arrival of former Aston Villa defender Tommy Elphick represents Town's first signing of the close season, with Forest Green midfielder Reece Brown and Leyton Orient forward Josh Koroma having also been confirmed alongside German defender Herbert Bockhorn and keeper Kamil Grabara.
+In terms of incomings, Town's work has been relatively sedate so far, although business has been sanctioned with former Aston Villa defender Tommy Elphick heading to the John Smith's Stadium, alongside Forest Green midfielder Reece Brown, Leyton Orient forward Josh Koroma, German defender Herbert Bockhorn and loan keeper Kamil Grabara.

 KEY COMPONENT: Will this be the summer when Hull City cash in on star asset Jarrod Bowen?

-DONE DEALS - IN: Matt Ingram (QPR, undisclosed), Tom Eaves (free agent), Josh Bowler (Everton, season-long loan), Ryan Tafazolli (free).
+DONE DEALS - IN: Matt Ingram (QPR, undisclosed), Tom Eaves (free agent), Josh Bowler (Everton, season-long loan), Ryan Tafazolli (free), Sean McLoughlin (Cork City, undisclosed), George Honeyman (Sunderland, undisclosed).

-OUT: Evandro, Will Keane, Ondřej Mazuch, Liam Ridgewell, James Weir, Callum Burton, Adam Curry (released), Todd Kane, Chris Martin (loan return), David Marshall (Wigan Athletic, free).
+OUT: Evandro, Will Keane, Ondřej Mazuch, Callum Burton, Adam Curry (released), Liam Ridgewell (Southend, free), James Weir (Bolton, free), Todd Kane, Chris Martin (loan return), David Marshall (Wigan Athletic, free), Sean McLoughlin (St Mirren, loan), Max Sheaf (Cheltenham, loan).

-A first breakthrough has arrived with former QPR keeper Sam Ingram to provide competition for George Long, followed by forward Tom Eaves and winger Josh Bowler and free agent defender Ryan Tafazolli.
+On the incoming front, QPR keeper Sam Ingram will provide competition for George Long, with forward Tom Eaves, winger Josh Bowler, free agent defender Ryan Tafazolli and Sunderland midfielder George Honeyman providing fresh options.

 WILL HE STAY OR WILL HE GO?
 Midfielder Kalvin Phillips is likely to attract a lot of interest

-DONE DEALS - IN: Jack Harrison (Manchester City, season-long loan), Ben White (Brighton, season-long loan), Liam McCarron (Carlisle United, undisclosed), Jack Clarke (Tottenham Hotspur, season-long loan), Helder Costa (Wolves, season-long loan leading to permanent move).
+DONE DEALS - IN: Jack Harrison (Manchester City, season-long loan), Ben White (Brighton, season-long loan), Liam McCarron (Carlisle United, undisclosed), Jack Clarke (Tottenham Hotspur, season-long loan), Helder Costa (Wolves, season-long loan leading to permanent move), Ilan Meslier (FC Lorient).

-OUT: Izzy Brown, Jack Harrison (loan return), Paudie O'Connor (Bradford City, free), Jay-Roy Grot (Vitesse Arnhem, loan), Jack Clarke (initial £9m, Tottenham), Pontus Jansson (Brentford, £5.5m), Liam Kitching (Forest Green, undisclosed), Aapo Halme (Barnsley, undisclosed), Mallik Wilks (Barnsley, undisclosed), Lewie Coyle (Fleetwood, loan), Tyler Denton (Stevenage, undisclosed), Samuel Saiz (Girona, undisclosed).
+OUT: Izzy Brown, Jack Harrison (loan return), Paudie O'Connor (Bradford City, free), Jay-Roy Grot (Vitesse Arnhem, loan), Jack Clarke (initial £9m, Tottenham), Pontus Jansson (Brentford, £5.5m), Liam Kitching (Forest Green, undisclosed), Aapo Halme (Barnsley, undisclosed), Mallik Wilks (Barnsley, undisclosed), Lewie Coyle (Fleetwood, loan), Tyler Denton (Stevenage, undisclosed), Samuel Saiz (Girona, undisclosed), Kemar Roofe (Anderlecht, £7m), Yosuke Ideguchi (Gamba Osaka, undisclosed), Bailey Peacock-Farrell (Burnley, £2.5m), Oliver Sarkic (Burton, loan).

-PRIORITIES: With chairman Andrea Radrizzani having made no bones about the fact that the club will not be spending big - with much finance tied up in convincing Marcelo Bielsa to stay on for a second season - Leeds are aiming to prove canny loan operators.
+With chairman Andrea Radrizzani having made no bones about the fact that the club will not be spending big - with much finance tied up in convincing Marcelo Bielsa to stay on for a second season - Leeds have proved canny loan operators with Helder Costa heading to the club and Jack Clarke returning to Elland Road on a season-long loan after moving to Tottenham.

-Incoming wise, Jack Harrison has returned for a second season-long loan and Brighton defender Ben White has also joined on loan.
+Jack Harrison has returned for a second season-long loan and Brighton defender Ben White has signed on an identical deal.

 Middlesbrough are likely to place great stock in the loan market for the 2019-20 season.
 Picture: Richard Sellers/PA.

-OUT: Jordan Hugill, Rajiv van La Parra, Mo Besic (loan return), Stewart Downing (Blackburn, free), Jon-Obi Mikel (Trabzonspor, free), Enes Mahmutovic (MVV Maastricht, loan), Alex Pattison (Wycombe, loan), Aden Flint (Cardiff, undisclosed).
+OUT: Jordan Hugill, Rajiv van La Parra, Mo Besic (loan return), Stewart Downing (Blackburn, free), Jon-Obi Mikel (Trabzonspor, free), Enes Mahmutovic (MVV Maastricht, loan), Alex Pattison (Wycombe, loan), Aden Flint (Cardiff, £4m potentially rising to £6m), Luke Armstrong (Salford City, undisclosed), Martin Braithwaite (Leganes, undisclosed).

-PRIORITIES: Realigning a squad which is top-heavy with ageing players on well-numerated contracts will be a significant and onerous ask for Boro, who must be pragmatic in their incoming transfer dealings with parachute payments now gone.
+PRIORITIES: Realigning a squad which is top-heavy with ageing players on well-numerated contracts has made for a far-from-straightforward summer for Boro, who have been forced to be pragmatic in their incoming transfer dealings with parachute payments now gone.

 A new transfer 'committee' including new head coach Jonathan Woodgate and featuring the club hierarchy will now make decisions collectively regarding the club's transfer business.